Tatsumaki Senpukyaku! Andrew Koji, Noah Centineo, Roman Reigns and Jason Momoa in-talks for ‘Street Fighter’

 “Street Fighter” Japanese Theatrical Poster

-Kitao Sakura – an up and coming filmmaker who is perhaps best known for 2021’s Bad Trip, as well as a handful of episodes of 2023’s Twisted Metal series – has been tapped to direct Legendary Pictures’ live-action Street Fighter, which will be based on the classic Capcom video game of the same name.
+Kitao Sakura – an up and coming filmmaker who is perhaps best known for 2021’s Bad Trip, as well as a handful of episodes of 2023’s Twisted Metal series – is directing Legendary Pictures’ live-action Street Fighter, which will be based on the classic Capcom video game of the same name.

 In 2003, there was talks of a Street Fighter sequel with Van Damme (Guile) returning along with Damian Chapa (Ken) and Byron Mann (Ryu).
 Both Dolph Lundgren and Holly Valance (replacing Kylie Minogue as Cammy) were also attached.
 Unfortunately, the sequel never saw the light of day.